 Various types of inline skating have become popular over the years.
 Aggressive, Speed/Downhill, Fitness/Commuter, and Freeride/Recreation skating have the largest following of inline skate users.
 Inline skates also offer an alternative to the use of ice skates for ice hockey players who want to practice outside of the rink.
 The demand for inline skates for hockey is primarily due to the fact that ice is not always readily available, and some hockey players simply prefer inline skating for hockey.
+Last year, Freeride and Recreational skating dominated our poll.
+Don't forget to cast your vote and check in later in the year to see how inline skaters are rolling this year!

 The best inline skate is a light one – the less weight, the better speed and performance.
 The major parts of inline skates are the boots, frames (with or without brakes), wheels, and bearings.
 Take a look at the sections below to learn more about each of these parts!